Amrittttt/MovieApp/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Access to the link for a live deployment of the project https://movie-292lvzz35-amrittttts-projects.vercel.app/

 ## Code scaffolding